 • Admissions.
 The driver could have admitted to leaving a bar or tavern.

 Hart Law also helps our clients document their injuries.
-An injured victim must present evidence of their damages, including their medical bills and injuries.
+An injured person must present evidence of their damages, including their medical bills and injuries.
 Contact our office as soon as you can.

 How to Win a Settlement after a Florence DUI Accident